projectsmanagment01-code/website/DATABASE_FIX_DEPLOYMENT.md

 ## Solution Applied
 Updated Prisma schema and created migration `20251027085412_add_seo_models_and_missing_fields` that adds:

+### 🔄 **Automatic Database Migration**
+The application now includes an `entrypoint.sh` script that automatically:
+1. Waits for database to be ready
+2. Runs `npx prisma migrate deploy`
+3. Starts the Next.js application

+This eliminates the need to manually run migrations on the VPS!

 ### Added to Recipe Model:
 - `categoryId` field (String?, optional foreign key to Category)
 - `cookingImage`, `featureImage`, `preparationImage`, `finalPresentationImage` fields